Elyzavetka/Elyzavetka/README.md

 I participated in a group project to build a cat shelter app from April 2024 to August 2024, which helps find homes for stray cats.
 Users can report a found cat and submit a request on the website, including the location where the cat was seen.
 They can also choose a cat to adopt and make donations to support the shelter's work.
 Tach stack: React, Typescript, Redux, Saga, Python, Django,  Material UI, PostgreSQL, AWS s3, Docker, Yarn, Pixel Perfect, Agile, Scrum, Sprints.

-Now I am learning Go.
+Now I am learning Go and GraphQL.

 Skills
 ------